 “Why can’t I find a job?”
-It typically comes down to 10 main reasons•
+10 main reasons you might be struggling•

 Whatever the situation, job hunting is rarely fun for anyone.
 And depending on what challenges you’re personally facing while looking for the right next role, you’re also likely going to experience a range of different emotions during your job search journey – from overwhelmed, excited, frustrated, impatient and even invisible!

 But back to the issue.
-If you’re having trouble landing a job, chances are it’s because of one of these common reasons.
+If you’re having trouble landing a job, chances are it could be down to one of these common reasons.

 1. Your resume and/or experience aren’t relevant enough for the job.

-If you don’t have experience that relates directly the position you’re applying for, you’re likely either being screened out before the hiring manager ever even takes a look or you’re being put straight in the “reject” pile since your background lacks the specific things the hiring manager is looking for.
-For example, you’ll need to have experience using certain platforms and tools to land a job that requires knowledge of those platforms and tools; or, you’ll need to have actually managed a team of people before if the role requires that you have management experience.
-“Communication skills” and “teamwork” are great to have but don’t really count, as they are way too broad.
+If you don’t have experience that is directly relevant to the position you’re applying for, you’re likely either being screened out before the hiring manager ever even takes a look or you’re being put straight on the “reject” pile as your background lacks the specific things the hiring manager is looking for.
+For example, you’ll need to have experience using certain platforms and tools to land a job that requires knowledge of those platforms and tools; or, you’ll have to be able to demonstrate that you’ve actually managed a team of people before if the role requires you to have management experience.
+“Communication skills” and “teamwork” are great to have but don’t really count in this instance, as they aren’t specific enough.

 2. There are errors in your application.

-If your resume contains typos, you’ve left required fields blank, or you didn’t share contact information, you’re likely not advancing in the hiring process, no matter how great of a candidate you think you are.
-That’s because you’ve essentially created a first impression of carelessness and / or inability to follow common sense directions, which is something most companies will pass over in a heartbeat.
+If your resume contains typos, you’ve left required fields blank, or you didn’t share contact information, you’re likely not going to advance in the hiring process, no matter how great of a candidate you think you are.
+That’s because you’ve essentially created a first impression of carelessness and/or inability to follow common sense directions, which is something most companies will pass over in a heartbeat.

 3. You didn’t follow the application instructions.